 I thought it worthwhile to re-post an article over on Inc.com by Jeff Haden.
 I think he hit the nail on the head with this one, it definitely resonates with what we look for in new Intivix team members.
-Hint – if you apply for a job here, hopefully you can check some of these 8, errr 9 boxes?!
+Hint – if you apply for a job here, hopefully, you can check some of these 8, errr 9 boxes?!
 Link to the original article is here: http://tinyurl.com/84wfw7q

 1. They ignore job descriptions.
-The smaller the company, the more important it is that employees can think on their feet, adapt quickly to shifting priorities, and do whatever it takes, regardless of role or position, to get things done.
-When a key customer’s project is in jeopardy, remarkable employees know without being told there’s a problem and jump in without being asked—even if it’s not their job.
+The smaller the company, the more important it is that employees can think on their feet, adapt quickly to shifting priorities and do whatever it takes, regardless of role or position, to get things done.
+When a key client’s project is in jeopardy, remarkable employees know without being told there’s a problem and jump in without being asked—even if it’s not their job.

 2. They’re eccentric… The best employees are often a little different: quirky, sometimes irreverent, even delighted to be unusual.
 People who aren’t afraid to be different naturally stretch boundaries and challenge the status quo, and they often come up with the best ideas.